cockroachdb/cockroach-operator/README.md

 ### Scale the cluster

-To scale the cluster, edit `nodes`:
+To scale the cluster, edit `nodes` in `example.yaml`:

 ```
 nodes: 4
 ```

 Do **not** scale down to fewer than 3 nodes.
-This is considered an anti-pattern and will cause errors.
+This is considered an anti-pattern on CockroachDB and will cause errors.

 > Note that you must scale by updating the `nodes` value in the Operator configuration.
 Using `kubectl scale statefulset <cluster-name> --replicas=4` will result in new pods immediately being terminated.